lynnlangit/gcp-for-bioinformatics/2_Virtual_Machines_&_Docker_Containers/3_Use_Terra.bio_Notebooks.md

 [![terra-nb-arch](/images/terra-nb-arch.png)]()

- Create your onw Jupyter notebooks, or use example notebooks which implement standard bioinformatics tools, such as [GATK](https://software.broadinstitute.org/gatk/) or [Hail](https://hail.is/) in your analysis.
-GATK concepts are shown below
+ Create your own Jupyter notebooks, or use example notebooks which implement standard bioinformatics tools, such as [GATK](https://software.broadinstitute.org/gatk/) - shown below, or [Hail](https://hail.is/) in your analysis.

   [![gatk-concepts](/images/gatk-concepts.png)]()